lukesmmr/prometheus-agent/README.md

    Collects host-level metrics.
 The service is very low on memory and CPU usage.

 2. **promtail**
-   Reads log files (both system logs and Docker container logs) and forwards them to your main EC2 instance running a Grafana custom instance (with a Loki data source configured).
-It pulls the MAIN instance IP from an environment file.
+   Reads log files (both system logs and Docker container logs) and forwards them to your main EC2 instance running a Grafana custom instance (with a Loki data source configured) through a secure HTTPS connection.

 3. **ping-agent**
    Pings the main EC2 instance via its private IP every 60 seconds to ensure that the connection is up.

 ## Environment Configuration

-This project now uses environment variables to configure the main instance's private IP.
-The value is read from a `.env` file located at the repo root.
+This project uses environment variables to configure connections.
+The values are read from a `.env` file located at the repo root.

 ### Setup .env